CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

 ## Attaching Odata Endpoints to CompuTec AppEngine

 Adding an OData model to a plugin is straightforward.
 You can do this within the component by calling the attachSLOdataModel function.
-In the example below, we are attaching the OData ProcessForce endpoint with the alias ProcessForce.
+In the example below, we are attaching the OData ProcessForce endpoint with the alias CompuTec ProcessForce.
 From this point on, you can bind controls using the path `PF>/.....` Multiple endpoints can be defined with different aliases.
 Note that the alias "AE" is reserved for the CompuTec AppEngine OData endpoint, which is already included in the application.

 ```typescript
 this.attachSLOdataModel("odata/ProcessForce/", "PF");